Ted Ainley

 Theodore Herzl Ainley (3 October 1903 – 19 March 1968) was a British trade union leader and communist activist.

+Life

 Born Theodore Abrahamson in Cheetham, in Manchester, he was educated at a Jewish school, leaving when he was thirteen, to undertake an apprenticeship as a chemist.
 He soon left this, and instead found work making waterproof garments.
 In 1929, he changed his surname to "Ainley", a change which his brother, Ben, had made two years before.

-Ted was influenced by Ben's socialism, and both Ted and his younger brother David became founder members of the Manchester Young Communist League (YCL) in 1922.
+Ted Ainley was influenced by Ben's socialism, and both Ted and his younger brother David became founder members of the Manchester Young Communist League (YCL) in 1922.
 Ted joined the Communist Party of Great Britain the following year, and also began working full-time for the YCL, as its organiser for North East England and Glasgow.
-He was elected to the National Executive of Committee of the YCL, and in 1929, attended the Lenin School in Moscow.
+He was elected to the National Executive of Committee of the YCL.